 - location information

-If AF provides GPSI for specific UE, NEF maps the GPSI to SUPI and discovers the DCCF for the specific UE.

-If AF provides any UE, NEF should discover the UE list from AMF based on S-NSSAI location info that provided by AF in step 1.

-NEF discovers DCCF by using the requested UE collected data, location information and S-NSSAI.

 3. NEF sends Ndccf_DataManagement_Subscribe to the selected DCCF, the subscribe message includes the event ID, Target of reporting (GPSI(s), or any UE), location information and reporting info that received from AF.

-If AF provides any UE, DCCF should further determine the UE list from AMF with the location info.
+DCCF should further determine the UE list from AMF with the location info.

 4. For each UE, DCCF checks user consent about the UE collected data collection.